mirfatif/MyLocation/README.md

 * Location coordinates can be copied to clipboard or opened in a maps app, if installed.
 * Clearing A-GPS aiding data is also supported.

+<b>Note</b> that My Location is not a location provider like UnifiedNLP (or microG GmsCore).
+It just shows the location information received from AOSP location providers (GPS and Network) or directly from UnifiedNLP Backends (whichever are available on the device).

 ## Screenshots

 <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/1.jpg" width="250"> <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/2.jpg" width="250"> <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/3.jpg" width="250">